Readpato/unshelve_old/README.md

 - SASS
 - NPM
 - Cypress
+- Figma (UI/UX Design)

 #

 ## Installation

-As this project runs with Bootstrap and Cypress you will have to have NPM or anything similar and then run this little code snippet on the CLI.
+As this project runs with Cypress you will have to have NPM or anything similar and then run this little code snippet on the CLI.

 ```
 npm install